 On 18 December 2018 the Federal Government introduced the Fair Work Amendment (Casual Loading Offset) Regulations 2018 (Cth) (Amendment) to vary the Fair Work Regulations 2009 (Cth) (Regulations) in light of the decision in Workpac v Skene, a case we have reviewed previously (Workpac v Skene article).

-The Amendment clarifies that an employer now has a statutory right to offset casual loading that has been previously paid to a casual employee provided that:
+The Amendment clarifies that an employer now has a statutory right to offset loading that has been previously paid to a casual employee provided that:

 · The employee was employed on a casual basis;